wpmetabox/docsv2/docs/extensions/meta-box-builder.md

 :::tip

 You can delete or duplicate a field by clicking the icons in the field title bar.
-To reorder fields, simply drag and drop them to the new positions.
+To reorder fields, drag and drop them to the new positions.

 :::